 The above data is skewed though because it only refers to legacy airlines, the big ones that are part of frequent flier alliances and in theory offer more services.
-Many of us cheapskates are willing to suck it up and go on whatever airline will get us to our destination for less though an in some cases (like Interjet between Mexico and the USA), they are more comfortable too.
+Many of us cheapskates are willing to suck it up and go on whatever airline will get us to our destination for less though and in some cases (like Volaris between Mexico and the USA), they can be more comfortable too.

 Unfortunately, we only have the first report data from Kiwi for this.
 They probably found it too difficult to compile again.
 But looking at their first report, The outcome does change significantly when you’re comparing Norwegian Air, Air Asia, Volaris, and the like instead of the legacy carriers.

 Budget airlines prices per 100 kms

 - China – $1.22

 - Romania – $1.69